Russ Harvey Consulting - Computer and Internet Services

 Most accounts are compromised by using the password recovery mechanism which invariably requires the correct response to the very personal questions people post on social media.

 Sure, you will remember the answers (the reason companies use them), but so will everyone that views your posts.
-(Hint: it isn't just your friends and family.)
+It isn't just your friends and family — hackers use social media too!

-These questions are also too easy to research or bring up in casual conversation.
+These “security” questions are also too easy to research or bring up in casual conversation.

 "The Cloud" Has Risks

-Cloud computing (as “in the cloud”) is becoming more important as we use smart phones, tablets and other portable devices to conduct business on the go.
+Online storage and services (“the cloud”) have become unavoidable as we use our computers, smart phones, tablets and other portable devices to conduct business on the go.

-While it may free you to access your information anywhere at any time, it also provides the same access to ANYONE in the world with an Internet connection.
-All they need is your email address and password.
+While it may free you to access your information anywhere at any time, it also provides the same access to anyone in the world with an Internet connection.

-That means that your compromised passwords and data are often on the Dark Web or in the hands of foreign governments a long time before you become aware of the problem.
+That means that your compromised passwords and data are often on the Dark Web or in the hands of foreign governments long before you become aware of the problem.

 Banning Encryption Short-sighted